stefanofa/awesome/README.md

 *   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

-*   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - Web Awesome ("Shoelace 3") has been released!
-Get it here 👇👇👇
+*   [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - Shoelace is now Web Awesome.
+Come see what’s new!

 *   [open-circle/valibot](https://github.com/open-circle/valibot) - The modular and type safe schema library for validating structural data 🤖